LINWEN607/congregate/runbooks/migrations-from-bb-server.md

 # <customer name> Migration Wave <insert-number-here>

-This runbook covers the process of migrating a wave of **groups and projects** from a source BitBucket Server instance to **gitlab.com**.
+This runbook covers the process of migrating a wave of **groups and projects** from a source BitBucket Server instance to a GitLab instance (gitlab.com or self-managed).

 ## Migration Blackout Period